 The cumulative prednisone dose at week 52 was significantly lower in the two tocilizumab dose groups compared to the two placebo groups (Table 4).
 In a separate analysis of the patients who received escape prednisone to treat GCA flare during the first 52 weeks, the cumulative prednisone dose varied greatly.
 The median doses for escape patients in the tocilizumab weekly and every other weekly groups were 3 129.75 mg and 3 847 mg, respectively.
 Both considerably lower than in the placebo plus 26 weeks and the placebo plus 52 weeks prednisone taper groups, 4 023.5 mg and 5 389.5 mg respectively.

 Table 4.
-Efficacy results from Study WA28119
+Efficacy results from Trial WA28119